 Location of the Clubhouse/General Directions

-The NESFA Clubhouse is at 504 Medford St. in beautiful north Somerville.
-It is next to a pizza/sandwich shop and a liquor/wine shop.
+The NESFA Clubhouse is at 504 Medford St. in the Magoun Square area of Somerville.
+It is between the White Sport pizza/sandwich shop and a liquor/wine shop.
 Get a map from MapQuest.

-It is a little more than a block from the intersection of Medford St. and Broadway (Magoun Square).
+It is a little more than a block from Magoun Square, which is the intersection of Medford St. and Broadway.

 General directions (click links for more detailed directions)

 From the West, the easiest route is to take Rt 2 to Alewife and then head north (left) on the Alewife Brook Parkway for about a half mile.
 Turn right onto Broadway.
 Follow Broadway about a mile and a half.
 (Don't take the right fork onto Holland St at Teale Sq, and do take the exit from the traffic circle at Powderhouse Sq. so as to stay on Broadway.)

 Take Medford St. where it forks off to the right from Broadway at Magoun Sq. and it's just a bit over a block on the right.